Mentoring Across Broward

 Mentoring Across Broward, the District’s comprehensive mentoring initiative, addresses many of the concerns expressed by students, parents, school staff and community stakeholders who are looking for ways to provide opportunities for all students to benefit from mentoring relationships with caring peers and adults.

-Interested individuals must be prepared to make a commitment to meet with assigned student(s) either one-on-one or in small groups for one hour per week.
 Mentors are required to complete a security background check including fingerprinting as the first step.
-There is no charge to the mentor for the security background check, but you must complete an online form and make a reservation to have fingerprints done at Broward County Public Schools Administrative Building.
+There is no charge to the mentor for the security background check, but you must complete an online form District Volunteer Application and make a reservation to have fingerprints completed at Broward County Public Schools Administrative Building.

 Once the security background process has been successfully completed you will be asked to complete a mentor application and attend a mentor training session.
 Cleared and trained mentors are then assigned to a school.
 All mentoring takes place on the school campus during the school day unless the mentoring program selected offers approved, alternative, on-site afterschool mentoring.

-Contact the Office of Equity and Academic Attainment at 754-321-1600 to begin the process of becoming a mentor in Broward County Public Schools.
+- Please email email@example.com or call 754-321-1600 to begin the process of becoming a mentor with Broward County Public Schools.

 Latinos in Action